reach-sh/reach-lang/docs/src/rsh/errors/index.md

 This error indicates that you are attempting to perform an `{!rsh} xor` operation on an unsupported type.

-Refer to the `{!rsh} polyXor` documentation to see what types are supported.
+Refer to the `{!rsh} xor` documentation to see what types are supported.

 ## {#REP0000} REP0000